Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Application examples

 The Even process is used as a benchmark in \cite{CSSR}.
 A similar experiment is conducted with the proposed algorithm for comparison.

 The Even process consists of two states, and generates binary strings where blocks of an even number of 1s are separated by an arbitrary number of 0s.
-Despite its apparent simplicity the Even process does not correspond to any finite-length Markov chain \cite{DMarkovMachine}, and requires the power of an ε-machine to be reconstructed.
+Despite its apparent simplicity the Even process does not correspond to any finite state-output HMM \cite{DMarkovMachine}, and requires the power of an ε-machine to be reconstructed \footnote{Let's consider a naive state-output HMM emitting 0 in the left state of Fig. \ref{fig:Even-process-def} and 1 in the right state.
+Let's start with the left state.
+There may be an arbitrary number of 0 emitted.
+When a transition is taken to the right state then a 1 is emitted after the transition.
+The process then returns to the left state and necessarily emits a 0.
+Adding a self-loop on the right state would not satisfy the even number of 1 requirement.
+We could chain two states emitting a 1 before returing to the left state, forcing the even number two.
+But then we would need another chain for emitting four symbol 1 in a row, and so on.
+In fact, no finite state-output HMM can be constructed for the Even process, while this is trivial with an edge-output HMM: that is, an ε-machine. }.
 Figure \ref{fig:Even-process-def} shows the process states and transitions.

 Data is generated according to the Even process as a series of symbols.
 The goal of the experiment is to reconstruct the underlying transition graph from these observations.